 In the Wait for field, enter the delay for this bell to an appropriate value, so that the simulated bell sounds as closely as possible to the same time as the real bell (this is best done with the real bell un-silenced).
 Note that in Virtual Belfry the delay values are specified in 1/1000ths of a second (milliseconds).

 Set the Ignore field to 20ms, and the signal number fields to 1 of 1.

+Leave the Correction to signal time… fields blank for now.
+Refer to the Virtual Belfry documentation for information on configuring these fields and analysing real ringing.

 Click OK to close the New Sensor window.